DAT2G7/grid-server/README.md

 # Setup

-This is a simple project with external dependencies not handled by `npm`.
+This is a simple project without external dependencies not handled by `npm`.

 Clone repository